 Digital marketing is a massive field, as businesses and global corporations rely on the power of connectivity to sell products and services to growing customer bases.

-If you’re interested in a digital marketing career, work as a freelancer, want to pick a course to study, or are simply curious about whether you’re earning the right wage for your skill level, we’ve got you covered.
+If you’re interested in a digital marketing career, work as a freelancer, want to pick a course to study, or are simply curious about whether you’re earning the right digital marketing salary for your skill level, we’ve got you covered in our guide below.

 In this extensive guide to US and UK digital marketing salaries, we’ll break it down by profession, experience, and location to give you a precise guide to what your contemporaries are earning (and what wages you should expect if you’re applying for a new job).

 Introduction to Digital Marketing as a Career Opportunity